owlgrin/gaurilla-guide/src/articles/how-to-view-edit-delete-a-performa-invoice.md

 	![slip-filter]()

-5. After locating the particular performa-invoice, look for options on the right side bottom corner of that particular performa invoice.
+5. After locating the particular proforma-invoice, look for options on the right side bottom corner of that particular proforma invoice.

-6. Click on **View** to see the previously created performa invoice.
+6. Click on **View** to see the previously created proforma invoice.

-7. Click on **Edit** to make changes if any in the performa invoice.
+7. Click on **Edit** to make changes if any in the proforma invoice.

-8. Click on **Delete** to remove the performa invoice from the database permanently.
+8. Click on **Delete** to remove the proforma invoice from the database permanently.